Gordonby/ACS-K8S-Lab-L200/README.md

 # Azure Container Service - Kubernetes Lab.
 Level 200-250

-## Origin Story
-Forked from https://github.com/shanepeckham/UKTechDay---OSS-App-Modernisation which was a Level 400 version.
-This Level 200-300 lab works up the basics a little slower.

 ## Tools required
 Exercises 1-6
 * Azure Cloud Shell (Bash version) (It's built into the Azure Portal, nothing to install!)